 Tulane’s Sports Law Program enables students to understand and deal with the challenging legal and business problems regularly confronting people in the sports industry.

 Students must complete a prescribed curriculum of subjects critical to a comprehensive understanding of the field, including two sports law courses covering professional and amateur sports, Antitrust, Labor Law and Intellectual Property.
-Additional recommended course can include Income Tax, Business Enterprises and additional skills electives.
+Recommended courses include Income Tax, Business Enterprises and additional skills electives.